By Language 45 min read

 CURLOPT_URL => $url,

-CURLOPT_RETURNTRANSFER => true, // return the result as a string instead of printing it
+CURLOPT_RETURNTRANSFER => true, // return the body instead of printing it

 CURLOPT_FOLLOWLOCATION => true, // follow redirects